 Read more on the subject shared literature prizes:

 The Nobel Prize in Literature: Nominations and Reports 1901–1950

-The oldest Nobel Laureate in Literature to date is Doris Lessing, who was 88 years old when she was awarded the Prize in 2007.
+The oldest Nobel Prize laureate in literature to date is Doris Lessing, who was 88 years old when she was awarded the Prize in 2007.

-14 women have been awarded the Nobel Prize in Literature.
+17 women have been awarded the Nobel Prize in Literature.
 Swedish author Selma Lagerlöf (1858-1940) was the first woman to be awarded in 1909.
-Selma Lagerlöf was awarded five years before she was elected to the Swedish Academy, the Nobel Prize awarding institution responsible for selecting Nobel Laureates in Literature.
+Selma Lagerlöf was awarded five years before she was elected to the Swedish Academy, the Nobel Prize awarding institution responsible for selecting Nobel Prize laureates in literature.

 1909 – Selma Lagerlöf

 1928 – Sigrid Undset